Stochastic Approximation with Decision-Dependent Distributions: Asymptotic Normality and Optimality: Introduction

-where $\mathcal{P}$ is some fixed distribution and $N_{\mathcal{X}}$ is the normal cone to $\mathcal{X}$.
-Two examples are worth keeping in mind: $(i)$ standard problems of supervised learning amount to $G(x,z)=\nabla \ell(x,z)$ being the gradient of some loss function, while $(ii)$ stochastic games correspond to $G(x,z)$ being a stacked gradient of the players' individual losses.
+where $\mathcal{P}$ is some fixed distribution and $N_{\mathcal{X}}(x)=\{v\in\R^d \mid \langle v, y-x \rangle \leq 0 ~\text{for all}~ y\in\cX\}$ is the normal cone to $\mathcal{X}$ at $x\in\cX$.
+Two examples are worth keeping in mind: $(i)$ standard problems of supervised learning amount to $G(x,z)=\nabla_x \ell(x,z)$ being the gradient of some loss function to be minimized over $\cX$, and $(ii)$ stochastic games correspond to $G(x,z)$ being a stacked gradient of the players' individual losses.
+In both of these examples, \ref{eqn:VI0} encodes the standard first-order optimality conditions.
+The benefit of variational inequalities is that they yield a single framework for analyzing a wide range of learning problems, notably in optimization and game theory.
+We refer the interested reader to \citet{kinderlehrer2000introduction} and \citet{dontchev2009implicit} for a historical perspective and further details on the use of variational inequalities in applications.

-Following the recent literature on performative prediction \cite{hardt2016strategic,perdomo2020performative,narang2022multiplayer}, we will be interested in settings where the distribution $\mathcal{P}$ is not fixed but rather varies with $x$.
+Following the recent literature on performative prediction \citep{hardt2016strategic,perdomo2020performative,narang2022multiplayer}, we will be interested in settings where the distribution $\mathcal{P}$ is not fixed but rather varies with $x$.
 With this in mind, let $\mathcal{D}(x)$ be a family of distributions indexed by $x\in \mathcal{X}$.
 The interpretation is that $\mathcal{D}(x)$ is the response of the population to a newly deployed learning rule $x$.
 We posit that the goal of a learning system is to find a point $x^{\star}$ so that $x=x^{\star}$ solves the variational inequality VI($\mathcal{D}(x^{\star})$), or equivalently: